Check out some of the best-infrared heaters to keep your gazebo warm in the colder months

 - Relatively short cable

-For a single bulb model, it produces a relatively high 1300 watts of heat and like all the hanging gazebo heaters on the list, is infrared which means it heats up very quickly, is energy-efficient and relatively cheap to run.
+For a single bulb model, it produces a relatively high 1300 watts of heat and like all the hanging gazebo heaters on the list, is infrared which means it heats up very quickly, is energy-efficient, and relatively cheap to run.

 However, being a budget model means it lacks features compared to other models.
-For example, It has a relatively short cable at 3 metres and because infrared heats the person and not the air a single lamp may not be suitable for warming a gazebo where there are more than 2 people.
+For example, It has a relatively short cable at 3 meters and because infrared heats the person and not the air a single lamp may not be suitable for warming a gazebo where there are more than 2 people.